jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 In this chapter we will be continuing our exploration of the commandline.
 We will be expanding our experience of the original paradigm that Thompson and Ritchie envisioned when designing Unix.

-* Understand the nature of shell meta-characters and how they enhance the shell capabilities
+* Describe how shell meta-characters and how they enhance the shell capabilities
-* Understand the concept of standard in, standard out, and standard error
+* Explain the concept of standard in, standard out, and standard error
-* Understand the concept of input/output redirection and piping
+* Explain the concept of input/output redirection and piping
-* Understand how to search the file system for files and directories
+* Describe how to search the file system for files and directories
-* Understand how to use the `grep` command for detailed search and replace options using shell meta-characters
+* Explain how to use the `grep` command for detailed search and replace options using shell meta-characters

 ## Outcomes